redhat-cop/infra-ansible/playbooks/bastion/README.md

 2. When enabling VNC, and you already have a shared home directory, make sure the proper changes are made to the VNC configuration (typically in `~/.vnc` ) to allow for the service to run correctly.

 ## Example run
 How to run the playbook may depend on the options selected.
 However, below is an example execution whereas the password for IPA/IdM integration (with `ipa_install` set to "yes" in the inventory) is passed in rather than statically set in the inventory.
-At the top level of the repository, execute the following command:
+Modify the inventory to your liking in `playbooks/bastion/inventory`, then at the top level of the repository, execute the following command:

 ```
-> ansible-playbook -i playbooks/bastion/inventory.etl playbooks/bastion/install.yml -e 'ipa_password=<ipa/IdM password>'
+> ansible-playbook -i playbooks/bastion/inventory playbooks/bastion/install.yml -e 'ipa_password=<ipa/IdM password>'
 ```

 **Note:** If your password contains any special characters, e.g.: a '!', it's important to use the single quotes for the passed in value as it otherwise may be interpereted by the shell.